 As with WooCommerce, a learning curve will be necessary to master the tool.
 Having used both, I find PrestaShop’s back office more complex to learn than WooCommerce’s.

-If you already use WordPress and want to create an online store, WooCommerce will surely be more adapted, especially because you will already be familiar with the WordPress interface.
+If you already use WordPress and want to create an online store, WooCommerce will surely be more natural, especially because you will already be familiar with the WordPress interface.

-This historical CMS (Content Management System), launched in 2008, is still losing speed.
-It represents only 1% of the CMS market share, against 65.2% for WordPress and 6.6% for Shopify, for example (source: W3Techs).
+This historical CMS (Content Management System), launched in 2008, has been losing speed for several years.
+It represents only 0.6% of the CMS market share, against 62.5% for WordPress and 6.5% for Shopify, for example (source: W3Techs).

-It currently exists in two versions: “Magento Open Source”, the most widely used version of the CMS, and “Adobe Commerce”, notably based on the cloud.
+It currently exists in two versions: “Magento Open Source,” the most widely used version of the CMS, and “Adobe Commerce,” notably based in the Cloud.

 What are the advantages of Magento?

-• A large community is backed by the CMS, with nearly 250,000 companies using Magento.
+- A large community backs the CMS, with nearly 250,000 companies using Magento.

 How much does Magento cost?

-The prices of the latter vary, but they are generally found between $100 and $300 per unit.
+The prices of the latter vary, but they generally range between $100 and $300 per unit.

 As for the prices of Adobe Commerce, they depend on the amount of your annual sales.

 Its handling is complex, which is why I do not recommend it to a beginner.
-On the other hand, due to its power and flexibility, let’s emphasize that it is very suitable for online stores selling thousands of products.
+On the other hand, due to its power and flexibility, you should know that it is very suitable for online stores selling thousands of products.

 Download Magento: